Theory of correlated Chern insulators in twisted bilayer graphene: Self-consistent Hartree-Fock method in finite magnetic field

-Our B-SCHF results are obtained by minimizing Eq.~\ref{eq:H_bschf} with respect to product state $\ket{\Omega}$.
-In practice, we achieve minimization by running both random initializations for the density matrix $\hat{Q}$ as well as for educated guesses, such as a strong coupling Chern insulating state, flavor polarized state, intervalley coherent state, etc. Typically, the phase diagram obtained in Fig.~1 of the main text is a collection of up to 10 initializations schemes of the density matrix.
+Our B-SCHF results are obtained by iteratively solving the self-consistency equations (Eq.~\ref{eq:self_consistency}).
+In practice, we run both random initializations and educated guesses for the density matrix $\hat{P}$, such as a strong coupling Chern insulating state, flavor polarized state, intervalley coherent state, etc. Typically, every point on the phase diagram in Fig.~1 and Fig.~2 of the main text is a result of $\sim 20$ initializations of the density matrix.

 For each magnetic flux ratio $\phi/\phi_0$, we study momentum space mesh consisting of $n_q q$ points along $\bg_1$ direction in the range of $[0,1)$, and $n_q$ points along $\bg_2$ direction in the range of $[0,1/q)$, where $n_q$ is chosen as the maximum integer such that $n_q q\le 14$.
-Our calculations presented in the main text correspond to 23 magnetic flux ratios between $1/12$ and $1/2$, where we take $q\le 12$ and $p<q$.
+Our calculations presented in the main text correspond to 23 magnetic flux ratios between $1/12$ and $1/2$, corresponding to all $\{p,q\}$ satisfying $q\le 12$ and $p<q$.